-Certificates of Deposit (CDs) are investments that help you grow your money safely, and using them can be as simple or as complicated as you want.
-If your needs are basic, it’s easy to put money into a CD and start earning more than you were earning in your savings account.
-But you can also add more complex strategies if you have particular goals in mind.
+Certificates of deposit (CDs) are investments that help you grow your money safely, and using them can be as simple or as complicated as you want.
+If your needs are basic, it’s easy to put money into a CD and start earning more than you can earn in a savings account.
+But you can also add more complex strategies if you have specific goals or needs.

 Basics of CDs

-CDs are available in a variety of terms ranging from six months to five years.
-Longer-term CDs usually pay more than shorter term CDs (because your commitment is greater), but there are exceptions.
+CDs are available in various terms ranging from six months to five years (or longer).
+Longer-term CDs usually pay more than shorter-term CDs because your commitment is greater, but there are exceptions.
 Some CDs also adjust the interest rate you earn over time.
 If you pull your funds out of a CD before it matures (before the specified amount of time passes), you’ll have to pay an early withdrawal penalty.

-For longer term goals, like a retirement that is more than 20 years away, CDs might or might not be the right investment.
-It’s worth spending time with a local financial planner to discuss your long-term goals and all of the options available to you.
+For longer-term goals, like a retirement that is more than 20 years away, CDs might or might not be the right investment.
+It’s worth spending time with a fee-only financial planner to discuss your long-term goals and all of the options available to you.

 How to Invest in CDs

-To buy a CD, just let your bank know which CD you want (the six-month or the 18-month CD, for example) and how much money to put into it.
+To buy a CD, just let your bank know which of their CD products you want (the six-month or the 18-month CD, for example) and how much money to put into it.
 Some banks have minimums ($1,000 or so) while others let you start as small as you want.
-CDs can often be set up online, especially at online-only banks.
+You can often set up CDs online, especially at online-only banks.

-When your CD matures, you’ll receive a notice explaining your options.
-In most cases, you can
+When your CD matures, you should receive a notice explaining your options.
+In most cases, you can:

 - Let the CD renew (into another CD with the same length of time)